TheSonOfThomp/AdamThompson/Portfolio/markdown/chameleon.md

 After a bunch of math and searching for a solenoid with a long enough stroke length, I finally designed a device that did what we wanted.
 When the solenoid turned on, the disk would rotate to open.
 When released, a counterweight would close it—satisfying the need to fail safely.
 The idea was that using PWM control of the solenoid, we could have a partly open device.

-The problem with this design though was that it could not achive both requirements of response time, and _fail safely_ simultaneously.
+The problem with this design though was that it could not achieve both requirements of response time, and _fail safely_ simultaneously.
 By setting the default position of the disk, we could achieve fast response, but would sacrifice the fail safe.
 The solenoid here was also very heavy, and would very quickly put us over our weight restriction.
 We had to come up with a better design.

  <figure class='folio_image video' id='solenoid-video'>
 	<iframe src="https://www.youtube.com/embed/GW6wDcbiR3k?list=PLnUG-U16QXpsAc74SRDsiHT3LXUmkgTNe" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>